+ENGL378 H (3)

 Modern Literature in English

-Distance education-see content above.
+AU/HSI course-see content above.

-ENGL407 Literature for Children
+ENGL407 (2) Literature for Children

 Selection, analysis, and evaluation of literary works which meet the reading and/or the listening interests of children and enhance the preparation of elementary teachers, librarians, and parents.
 Prerequisites: ENGL115 and 215.
 Fall